OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 - **Coke**: has an older release, `2021.1.0.1` ready to go to **Staging**.
 - **Ford**, **Nike**, and **Starbucks** aren't assigned to the **Test** environment.

-When the step template is told to promote the latest `2021.1.0.x` release to **Staging**, which release will be picked?
-The answer
+What release will be picked by step template when it promotes the latest `2021.1.0.x` release to **Staging**?
+The answer:

 - **Internal**, **Ford**, **Nike**, and **Starbucks**: 2021.1.0.15
 - **Coke**: 2021.1.0.1